 Other models that fall under either the road or eMTB categories are the Trailfox and Alpenchallenge Cross.
 Incidentally, the Alepanchallenge actually has a city variant that leans more towards being sporty.

 Read also: Is BMC a good e-bike brand to buy?
-Complete brand & models review.
+Brand and models review.

 BMC quality and features